googlemaps-samples/js-3d-area-explorer/README.md

   - **pitch**: refers to the tilt of the camera (negative to look down)
   - **range**: refers to the distance from the point the camera is looking at

-## Local development

-For the local development you still need the API key for 3D Map Tiles and Google Places/Maps requests.

-### NodeJS server

-You can  use your own local webserver to show the 3D Area Explorer app like this:

-* From the root directory: `npx http-server -p 5500 ./src`

-### Build & run the Admin App

-We also provide a bash script that can be used to run the service in the admin mode.
-Use the following bash commands from the root directory:
-* `chmod +x build_admin.sh`
-* `./build_admin.sh <YOUR_GMP_API_KEY>`
-    * Note: The script can pick up the API_KEY from envrionment variable `API_KEY` as well.

-### Manually build the Admin app

-To start the local server as **admin app** do the following:

-1. Copy the files in demo/src to demo/
-     * Bash command from `/demo` directory: `cp -r ../demo/src ./demo`
-2. In index.html, at the end of the file, it has reference to main.js.
-Change it to demo/sidebar.js.
-    * Bash command from `/src` directory: `sed -i'.bak' "s/main.js/demo\/sidebar.js/g" index.html`
-3. Start the node app by running npx
-    * Bash commpand from `src` directory: `http-server -p 5500 ./src`

-### Build the Demo App with Docker

-You need to have docker installed to best work with the **demo-app** locally.

-1. Clone the repository
-2. `docker-compose build demo`
-3. `docker-compose up demo`

-### Build the Admin App with Docker

-There is a second docker compose service `docker-compose up app` which only serves the admin app.
-For this you may need to update the `config.json` file to include you data.

-## Deployment

-To deploy the app you need to upload everything in the `src` folder to a static webserver or some other hosting service.
-A static webserver is enough.
-You need a domain for you webspace, though.
-Since the Google Maps API key is only restricted on a domain you would risk missuse of the key.

-Included in the repository is a `Dockerfile` which can be used to build a docker image.
-This can be used to deploy with Google Cloud Run or other container cloud services.

 ## Repository structure